yasirkula/UnityBezierSolution/README.md

 Tangent is calculated using the first derivative of the spline formula and gives the direction of the movement at a given point on the spline.
 Can be used to determine which direction an object on the spline should look at at a given point.

+- `BezierPoint.ExtraData GetExtraData( float normalizedT )`

+Interpolates between the extra data provided at each end point.
+This data has 4 float components and can implicitly be converted to Vector2, Vector3, Vector4, Quaternion, Rect, Vector2Int, Vector3Int and RectInt.

 - `float GetLengthApproximately( float startNormalizedT, float endNormalizedT, float accuracy = 50f )`

 Calculates the approximate length of a segment of the spline.
 To calculate the length, the spline is divided into "accuracy" points and the Euclidean distances between these points are summed up.